Skip to main content

 What does “protected territory” mean for a franchise?

 A protected franchise territory is a defined geographic area where the franchisor agrees not to award a second franchise to anyone else.
-Polar Tint defines territories as a 2-mile radius around the shop OR the area containing 50,000 people — whichever is smaller.
+Polar Tint defines territories as a protected radius around the shop OR the area containing a protected area — whichever is smaller.
 The boundary is mapped, written into the franchise agreement, and immutable for the term.
 No other Polar Tint operator can open inside your protected area.

 Quick answer

 A protected franchise territory is a defined geographic area where the franchisor agrees not to award a second franchise to anyone else.
-Polar Tint defines territories as a 2-mile radius around the shop OR the area containing 50,000 people — whichever is smaller.
+Polar Tint defines territories as a protected radius around the shop OR the area containing a protected area — whichever is smaller.
 The boundary is mapped, written into the franchise agreement, and immutable for the term.
 No other Polar Tint operator can open inside your protected area.

 Why territory definition is the most-fought clause